 48 hours out is when the freakouts start.
 There are two types of holiday freakouts.

-The first one is exhibited by the Type A personality who started shopping way back in June, put up their decorations two minutes after Thanksgiving was officially done, and STILL haven't gotten everything they need to get to make this holiday absolutely perfect...do you know how hard it is to find purple sequined Santa hats in this world, people?
+The first one is exhibited by the Type A personality who started shopping way back in June, put up their decorations two minutes after Thanksgiving was officially done, and STILL haven't gotten everything they need to get to make this holiday perfect...do you know how hard it is to find purple sequined Santa hats in this world, people?

 The second type of holiday freakout is exhibited by people who haven't started yet.
 Even though retailers have been pushing the message that Christmas is coming pretty well continually for 6 months now, these folks completely failed to get it.
 Christmas sneaks up on them, surprising them all at once with its imminent arrival.

 Whichever type of holiday freakout you're currently experiencing, you can get over it faster with laughter.
 Smiles and laughs can diminish muscle tension.
 They’re also contagious.
-Practice wearing a smile to...
+Practice wearing a smile to share with others and notice how...

 The holidays mean gathering with our family and friends - and that means that unless you've recently purchased a teleporter, you're going to spend some time on the highway with lots of other people who have all promised that they'll be home for Christmas.

-Talk about stressful!
+Talk about stress!
 If you get stuck in traffic, take this as an opportunity to reframe.
 Take a deep breath and visualize the person behind you - the guy compulsively honking his horn -- driving in his underwear.
 Imagine the look on his face when he unwraps a sack full of coal and rocks.
 At all costs, keep your sense of humor!

 Airports can be stressful as well.
-Bear in mind that while humor can make the hassles of travel easier to bear, you want to exercise some judgement about when and where it's appropriate to joke.
+Bear in mind that while humor can make the hassles of travel easier to bear, you want to exercise some judgment about when and where it's appropriate to joke.
 TSA agents, for example, are not well known for their sense of humor.
 This fact is not likely to change during the busiest travel days of the year!

-Many of the frustrations of travel are...
+Many of the travel frustrations are caused by...

 I'll be the first to admit it: while I have many great skills, present wrapping really isn't one of them.
 There's the paper, there's the present, there's the bow, there's the tape, there's the tag, there's me: that's at least one too many moving parts for this to end well.